Lena Wilderäng, a Swedish firefighter and volunteer

 - As someone who visits Ukraine so often and then goes back and talks with people in Sweden, have you observed any shifts in public opinions toward the war as such and the Ukraine cause in general?

 - Sweden has statistically been somewhere on the top of the list when it comes to supporting Ukraine.
-I believe the rate is 93 percent, which differs from the rest of Europe.
-This may depend on different factors, from our historical heritage, some social, cultural and political factors.
+I believe the rate is 93 percent, which stands out from the rest of Europe.
+This may depend on different factors, from our historical heritage to social, cultural and political factors.
 Also, don’t forget about the colors of our flags.
 I truly believe my husband's blog has affected the public opinion quite a lot, to which he never agrees, humble as he is.
+But the most important factor is that Sweden has long been one of the countries in Europe that values democracy the most.
+And now your battle is to defend democracy.

-However, indeed, there is a certain downward shift as to the perception of the war.
-It's been 1,000 days now since the big invasion.
-And human brain, if not presented with the problem the whole time, tends to forget it.
+However, indeed, there is a certain downward shift concerning attention to the war.
+It's been 1,000 days now since the full-scale invasion.
+And the human brain, if not presented with the problem the whole time, tends to forget it.
 It becomes sort of like a new norm, a part of normal life.
 Also, now there is a conflict in the Middle East, election in the U.S., domestic political changes… So, of course, if Ukraine is lower in the news feed, people start forgetting.

-A lot of my work today is not about driving cars and ambulances to Ukraine but about driving public opinion so that people don't forget that we, the West, have forgotten and turned away from the conflict in 2014 and we're reaping the bitter fruit from that today.
-If the West turns away now, we will reap the even more bitter fruit sooner than we ever think.
+A lot of my work today is not about driving cars and ambulances to Ukraine but about driving public opinion so that people don't forget.
+We, the West, have forgotten and turned away from the conflict in 2014 and we're reaping the bitter fruit from that today.
+If the West turns away now, we will reap the even more bitter fruit, sooner than we ever think.

-No country can stand against Russia on their own so we need to help.
-After all, the war is not about Ukraine.
-I hope most people know that the war is about democracy, freedom, and human rights.
+No country can stand against Russia on their own, so we need to help.
+After all, the war is not only about Ukraine.
+I hope that most people know that the war is about democracy, freedom, and human rights.
 It’s about Europe and the whole civilized world.
 While it may be within Ukraine now, if we're not doing anything about it, it will be everywhere.

-I give lectures a lot, trying to keep it high level, to reach out to the decision makers within anything from rescue services, medical care, or crisis management in the administrations of communities or regions.
+So what I do nowadays is I give lectures a lot.
+I try to keep this high level, to reach out to the decision makers within anything from rescue services, medical care, or crisis management in the administrations of communities or regions.
 Back in the fall of 2022, I was invited to the Ministry of Defense, and the minister of civil defense actually listened to what I said, raising really competent questions and took notes, and I’m happy to see a lot of things we spoke of have started to happen over the past two years.

 As for social media presence, I am personally critical of how social media is used to influence public opinion because those mechanisms are so easy to manipulate.
 I also hate the click bait model of modern journalism.
 Besides, false balance is the problem in the news.
-I was once invited to the Swedish radio before the war and I said on live air that a crazy dictator is going to go to a war with a democratic country and the person interviewing me was not happy because “Putin was not there to defend himself.
+I was invited to the Swedish radio in the spring of 2022, and I said on live air that a crazy dictator is waging a war with a democratic country.
+The person interviewing me interrupted me: “Putin is not here to defend himself”.

-But when commenting on Russia’s war against Ukraine, what kind of balance should you have?
+When commenting on Russia’s war against Ukraine, what kind of balance should you have?
 There’s an aggressor state and there’s a victim.
 Someone says it’s raining outside and someone says sun is shining.
-But journalists’ job is not to offer both a platform to voice their statements, their job is to stick their head out and see who's lying.
+A journalist’s job is not to offer both a platform to voice their statements, their job is to stick their head out and see who's lying.

-But I do see news about Ukraine on national television and radio becoming a little bit better.
-I've seen things that were horrible, just hosts calling the war a “special military operation”, which is straight up propaganda from the Russian narrative.
+But I do see news about Ukraine in the newspapers, national television and radio, and the balance has become a little bit better.
+I've otherwise seen horrible journalism sometimes, like hosts calling the war a “special military operation”, which was straight up propaganda from the Russian narrative.

-In fact, I see that it’s the Ukrainians who are driving that knowledge.
-There’s a very important perspective not to come from the West and start teaching people, imposing something, which would be sort of colonial-ish.
+- In fact, I see that it’s the Ukrainians who are driving that knowledge.
+There’s a very important perspective not to come from the West and start teaching people, imposing something, which would be a colonial attitude.
 Ukrainians are cutting edge in technology.
 Those who come here from the West should learn from their knowledge, their innovations and then maybe come back with a comment, advice, or further innovation.

 HAVING A FAST FEEDBACK IS KEY TO SUCCESSFUL DONATIONS